distros/bootstrap-less/README.md

 The javascript is included in the `js` directory.

-when using jspm the package can be installed from npm.

     jspm install bootstrap-less

 Include all scripts by using the compiled version file.